mayukhdas/MLNBoostDB/README.md

-# MLNBoostDBMarcin
+# MLNBoostDB

-The Development version of Marcin's code on database integration of MLN-Boost.
-Current I am writing a wrapper on top of it to make it interface the same way as MLN-Boost.

 ---
 title: "Basic Parameters"
 author: Mayukh Das
 permalink: /software/boostsrl/wiki/basic-parameters/
-excerpt: "Basic overview for commandline arguments used by MLNBoostDB."
+excerpt: "Basic overview for commandline arguments used by MLNBoostDB.
+The Development version of Marcin's code on database integration of MLN-Boost.
+A wrapper ensures same ars structure as MLN-Boost."
 ---

 *Note that this is for learning a Boosted MLN with in-memory Relational Database integration.*